 You can test how Document AI works using one of their samples.
 The software has natural language processing (NLP) capabilities as well to process high volume of scanned paper documents as well.

-OCR is only the first step of an end-to-end document processing workflow.
+OCR online is only the first step of an end-to-end document processing workflow.
 Most businesses not only want to be able to read the text from their incoming documents using OCR, but they also need to extract specific data points that can fed into their systems.
 For example, an accounting department needs to extract text from their supplier invoices but also automatically recognise the supplier contact details, invoice amount and individual line items.
 This is where more advanced solutions like Parseur can help.

 Parseur is a powerful no-code document processing tool which uses OCR to automate data extraction from PDFs.
 It is quick and easy to set up and use for any type of industry.
 All you have to do is forward your documents to the Parseur mailbox and watch the robots do their witchcrafts.